-• Establish a CEP claiming percentage for summer school operations and use "summer school" claiming percentages in subsequent years for the summer school session's meal counting and claiming process.
+• Establish an ISP and CEP claiming percentage for summer school operations and use "summer school" claiming percentages in subsequent years for the summer school session's meal counting and claiming process.

-63. \\\Do children enrolled in a CEP school during the school year receive free meals if they attend a non-CEP school for summer school?
+72. Do children enrolled in a CEP school during the school year receive free meals if they attend a non-CEP school for summer school?